ironirc/Spec2-Web-UI/README.md

 # Spec-PharoJS
 An attempt to use PharoJS as backend for Spec.
 Everything is still in a very experimental state.
+More or less working: TextInput, NumericInput, Button, Table, BoxLayout.

 ```Smalltalk
 Metacello new